tobielf/SER502-Spring2017-Team10/README.md

 	1. No dynamic memory allocation and function call in our language to keep it as simple as possible.
 	2. Only support one primitive type(integer), so we don't need to do the type checking in our compiler.
 	3. Ambiguous in "Dangling else".
 This ambiguity is resolved by forcing the user to use `{` and `}` to incorporating a statement list.
-	4. For virtual machine(runtime environment), we didn't limited the number of registers.
-So the intermediate code can use DEC var to declare as many variables as it need.
+	4. For virtual machine(runtime environment), we didn't limit the number of registers.
+So the intermediate code can use DEC var to declare as many variables as it needs.
-	5. Also in the virtual machine, it provided an OUT instruction to allow user to print the value inside the store.
+	5. Also in the virtual machine, it provided an OUT instruction to allow the user to print the value inside the store.
 * Data Structure

-		ArrayList for symbol table.
+		ArrayList for the symbol table.
-		Left-child right-sibling binary tree for syntax tree.
+		Left-child right-sibling binary tree for the syntax tree.
 * Recursion method in the grammar

 		Right Recursion